Careers to Consider When You’re Interested in Tech

 There are a number of different routes into the tech sector and it’s possible to build a career simply by increasing your experience, producing freeware or doing development work on a volunteer basis until you are able to move into consultation or a salaried position.
 A close inspection of the data on career outlook, however, makes it clear that obtaining a computing or IT networking degree will significantly improve your prospects.
-Because technology is a field that is constantly developing, it’s important to keep on learning in order to keep your skills up to date.
-That is why many individuals serious about advancing their career take study courses on an ongoing basis.
+Because technology is a field that is constantly developing, it’s important to not only be a CIS major, but to keep on learning in order to keep your skills up to date.
+That is why many individuals who are serious about advancing their career take study courses on an ongoing basis.

 Web design, one of the easiest fields to get into and one where advancement is very much dependent on skill, nevertheless requires a serious approach to study.
 You’ll need to have good design instincts and a solid understanding of responsive design and accessibility issues, and in today’s world it helps enormously if you can write code in a number of different languages.
 You’ll also need to be a good communicator, able to discuss design possibilities with clients and help them understand their options and limitations.
 Many designers also offer ongoing maintenance services, either directly or via agencies.

 Social media management

 If you have a thorough understanding of how different social media platforms operate and how they can be leveraged to reach different demographics, there are always opportunities available in social media management.
 Almost all businesses can benefit from building their brands in this way, but relatively few have the skills to do it well.
 To stay ahead, you’ll need to have a good understanding of marketing principles and be able to map them onto the options offered by social media, designing and implementing strategies and analyzing feedback in order to help develop different aspects of company policy.